 Pronation and supination

-Pronation is a tri-planar movement which involves:
+Pronation is a tri-planar movement that involves:

-- Abduction, eversion and dorsiflexion of the subtalar joint
+- Abduction, eversion, and dorsiflexion of the subtalar joint

 Supination involves the opposite tri-planar motion: